pelucid/query_builder_junior_eng/README.md

 ### Setup - Installing Python, Virtualenv

-First, clone this repository to your computer via the links on the right (creating a fork of the repository is not necessary).
+First, clone this repository to your computer via the links on the right (please use "Clone with SSH", creating a fork of the repository is not necessary).
+You will need to have SSH keys setup for your github account for this to work - we can set this up if you're not sure how.
 Please also ensure you have Python 2.7 installed.

 Next, ensure that you have virtualenv installed.
 You can find installation instructions for `virtualenv` [here](https://virtualenv.pypa.io/en/latest/installation.html), and more general help with `pip` and Python package management [here](https://docs.python.org/2.7/installing/index.html).